 |Manufacturer claimed weight (Long, oz)||49 oz||30 oz||39 oz||Not listed||42.7 oz|

 Although the Husted is heavy and doesn't pack as small as we would like, there are still a lot of things about it to love.
 Read on to learn why our testers still think it's one of the best budget backpacking sleeping bags.

 This sleeping bag features slightly narrower dimensions than many budget sleeping bags.
 The narrowness, however, doesn't greatly detract from its comfort.
 Our testers like the softness of its interior polyester taffeta fabric.
 We are also big fans of the cozy hood.
-The drawstring used to close this hood threads beneath a clever strip of fabric that redirects the drawstring away from your face.
+The drawstring used to close this hood is threaded beneath a clever strip of fabric that redirects the drawstring away from your face.

-The Husted 20 comes with a simple nylon stuff sack that is strangely narrow and long.
+The Husted 20 comes with a simple nylon stuff sack that is strangely narrow cylindrical shape.
 At 20 inches in length, it won't fit easily across the bottom of many backpacks, which is certain to frustrate some people.
 Using an after-market compression sack, we were able to pack it down into a more convenient shape that measured 13.4 liters in volume.
 This figure makes it one of the bulkiest 3-season sleeping bags we've tried.

 This bag's synthetic insulation performs much better than down when wet.
 Its full-length zipper is effective at letting excess heat escape on warmer nights.
 Our testers also appreciated the passive draft collar in colder tempts because it effectively trapped their body heat inside.